-The proposed amendments, with the exception of Item 5, are drafted to be clarifying and nonsubstantive in nature; they do not impose or increase compliance costs.
-Item 5 is
+The proposed amendments are drafted to be clarifying and nonsubstantive in nature; they do not impose or increase compliance costs.
 The proposed amendments provide benefit by preventing confusion or misunderstanding that may otherwise have occurred, however as this benefit is by its nature speculatory the estimation of positive monetary benefits is zero.